tarwn/lessthandot-hugo/blogs/content/posts/2011-02-28-creating-mailing-labels-in-sql.md

 A. Set the Width and Height properties of the textbox.
 Again, a width of 2.8125 and a height of 1.0625.

-B. You&#8217;ll also need to adjust the Padding.
+B. You'll also need to adjust the Padding.
 Remember, this box is slightly larger than the actual labels because of the margins and area between the labels.
 I set Padding to Left &#8211; 15pt, Right &#8211; 15 pt, Top &#8211; 0 pt, Bottom &#8211; 0 pt.

 <div class="image_block">
   <a href="/wp-content/uploads/users/grrlgeek/SSRSLabels4.JPG?mtime=1298823149"><img alt="" src="/wp-content/uploads/users/grrlgeek/SSRSLabels4.JPG?mtime=1298823149" width="218" height="359" /></a>